Avalanche sweeps away tourists in northeast India; 7 killed

 NEW DELHI (AP) — An avalanche swept away a group of tourists in the Himalayas in northeastern India on Tuesday, killing at least seven and injuring 11, officials said.

-Rescuers were searching for at least 30 others, army spokesman Lt.
-Col Mahendra Rawat said in a statement.
+Army spokesperson Lt.
+Col Mahendra Rawat said rescuers pulled out at least 23 tourists from the snow and took them to a hospital for treatment.

 India’s Border Roads Organization said the tourists were hit by the avalanche near the Nathu La mountain pass in Sikkim state.
-It said rescuers pulled 22 survivors from the snow and took them to a hospital for treatment.

-Video footage released by the Indian army showed rescuers digging through the snow to find the missing who were swept away by the avalanche into a mountain slope.
+A video released by the Indian army showed rescuers digging through the snow to find an undetermined number of missing people swept away by the avalanche down a mountain slope.

 Nathu La mountain pass is along the border with China and is a major tourist destination.